What High-Performing Teams Do Differently

 There are 4 key ways leaders can help create psychological safety:

-- Show you value new ideas – even the fledgling ones that need more time.
-Show curiosity for new ideas and rather than pointing out what won’t work, point out the strengths and value of a new idea, it will motivate people to keep bringing them forward.
+Even the fledgling ones that need more time.
+Show curiosity for new ideas rather than pointing out what won’t work.
+Point out the strengths and value of a new idea, it will motivate people to keep bringing them forward.

-- Embrace healthy conflict – by this I don’t mean negative interpersonal mean spirited arguments, I’m talking about productive debate focused on important concepts and team decisions.
+By this I don’t mean negative interpersonal mean-spirited arguments, I’m talking about productive debate focused on important concepts and team decisions.

 So what steps can you take to create a psychologically safe environment and work towards breaking the bias?

 Written by: Anna Hemmings, MBE, OLY.